 Figure 7.
 This suitcase computer from the 60's used 5.25" floppies and a Disk Operating System (DOS).
 The DOS Dir A: typed command yielded the disc contents.
-First in this list (right image) is BASIC.COM, software used to generate .EXE executable files from the .BAT input files, snapshots by LABenson.
+First in this list (right image) is BASIC.COM, software used to generate .EXE executable files from the .BAT input files.
+This unit is in the S. St. Paul Lawshe Memorial Museum.
+Snapshots by LABenson.